mclevey/CV/cv_mclevey.md

 <!-- ## Revise & Resubmit -->

 ## Under Review

-\ind John McLevey.
-"Network Structure and the 'Chain of Trust' in Free/Libre Open Source Software Development: The Case of Linux."
-Under Review.

 \ind Vanina Leschziner, John McLevey, and Neil McLaughlin. (equal authors).
 "The American Fame Game: Academic Status and Public Renown in the Social Sciences."
 Under Review.